 Imagine you’re watching your favorite rugby team playing.
 Unfortunately, their best player gets a red card early in the first half and spends the rest of the match looking on from the sideline.
 By the end of the match, your team can’t score even once and loses the game, all because of one silly mistake this player made.
 All of the years he spent improving his passing and tackling didn’t matter because he wasn’t on the field.

 You might be thinking, ‘’What the heck does rugby have to do with email deliverability?’’
 Sidelined players are a lot like sidelined emails; if they’re not on the field or in the prospect’s inbox, it really doesn’t matter how good they are.
-You can spend months studying ideal customer profiles (ICPs), hiring the best copywriters, and testing different subject lines, fonts, and emojis, but, in the end, if your email is buried in a spam folder, none of this matters.
+You can spend months studying ideal customer profiles (ICPs), hiring the best copywriters, and testing different subject lines, free fonts, and emojis, but, in the end, if your email is buried in a spam folder, none of this matters.

 The spam folder is a lot like the red card because it protects against dangerous and unwanted behavior.
 Spam folders protect against cyberattacks, just as red cards reduce the number of high tackles.
 They’re undoubtedly a good thing until your marketing emails end up there.